maikmerten/hmp3/README.md

 # hmp3 - Helix MP3 Encoder, with code maintenance

-This repository contains a version of the Helix MP3 Encoder with some maintenance work applied to to build on modern systems.
+This repository contains a version of the Helix MP3 Encoder with some maintenance work applied to build on modern systems.
 This targets mostly Linux-based machines (tested on x86-64 and ARM), but untested project files for Windows are still included.

 ## On the license of the Helix MP3 Encoder